Ghost in the Shell: Stand Alone Complex – Solid State Society: Plot

-Later, Togusa receives a call from the Puppeteer who hacks his brain and forces him to drive to a cyberbrain implant hospital with his daughter.
-The Puppeteer and Togusa converse, and Togusa is given the option to lose his daughter to the Solid State or commit suicide.
-He chooses suicide but is saved by Kusanagi who then identifies the Puppeteer as a rhizome formed by the collective consciousness of the Noble Rot Senior Citizens located in a welfare center.
+Shortly after, Togusa is brainhacked by the Puppeteer, who forces him to drive to a cyberbrain implantation hospital with his daughter.
+He will then be made to sign up his daughter for cyberization, after which she will be taken from Togusa and their memories of each other erased.
+Togusa decides that it would be preferable to shoot himself rather than let his daughter be taken, but is saved by Kusanagi just as Batou also arrives.
+Kusanagi informs the two of them that the Puppeteer is a rhizome formed by the collective consciousness of the Noble Rot Senior Citizens when they were connected to the nursing machine network.

 Kusanagi temporarily rejoins Section 9 and confirms that Ito Munei, an influential politician, was behind the assassination of General Ka Rum.
-She also confirms that Munei and other politicians use it as a front for a brainwashing facility to create an elite group of pure-blooded Japanese to take control of the country in the next generation and lead it into Munei's vision of a new Golden Age.
-The Solid State decided to eliminate Munei for interfering in its plans, but Munei was ignorant of the origin of the abduction infrastructure.
+She also confirms that Munei and other politicians are using it as a front for a brainwashing facility which will create an elite group of pure-blooded Japanese intended to take control of the country in the next generation and lead it into Munei's vision of a new Golden Age.
+Munei appears to believe the abductees are all orphans and professes ignorance of any infrastructure created for abducting children who still have parents.

-A designer named Tateaki Koshiki steps forward, claiming he developed the Solid State system before committing suicide.
-Kusanagi dives into his cyberbrain and into Koshiki's trap, allowing him to hack her cyberbrain.
-The Puppeteer reveals that he was spread across several egos until a collective consciousness emerged and developed into a Solid State, allowing him to move into the society beyond as the vanishing mediator.
-Later, Batou tells a recovering Kusanagi that the real Tateaki Koshiki used a prosthetic body and built the Solid State after he was hired by Munei.
+A designer named Tateaki Koshiki steps forward, claiming he developed the Solid State system, and immediately shoots himself fatally.
+Kusanagi dives into his dying cyberbrain, but it is a trap allowing the Puppeteer to hack her cyberbrain.
+The Puppeteer reveals that he was formed from Kusanagi's unconscious desire to do good.
+The Solid State decided to eliminate Munei for interfering in its plans, though Section 9 prevented this from happening.
+"Koshiki" states his intention to move towards the creation of a new society as a vanishing mediator.
+Later, Batou tells a recovering Kusanagi that the real Tateaki Koshiki built the Solid State after he was hired by Munei, but that he died two years ago.

-Kusanagi does not reveal that the Puppeteer was a fragment of herself, but Batou already knew from being linked to her during the dive.
-Batou concludes that the ultimate identity of the Puppeteer will remain unknown and that incident will be written off as a scandal.
-Kusanagi implies that she will permanently rejoin Section 9 after years of wandering the net on her own.
+Kusanagi does not reveal that the Puppeteer was a fragment of herself, but it is implied that Batou knows this from overhearing her conversation during the dive.
+Batou states that the ultimate identity of the Puppeteer will remain unknown and the incident will be written off as a scandal.
+Kusanagi has tired of wandering the Net on her own, and it is suggested that she will rejoin Section 9.